-Creative Biolabs develops some strategies for improving yields per cell of P. pastoris and S. cerevisiae, through optimizing the expression plasmid, host cell and culture conditions, as well as the extraction and purification of functional membrane protein.
+Creative Biolabs has developed some strategies for improving protein yield of P. pastoris and S. cerevisiae via optimizing the expression plasmid, host cell, culture conditions, as well as the extraction and purification process of functional membrane proteins.
 The significant advantages of S. cerevisiae are described as below: 1).
 Its genetics are better understood, and 2).
 It is supported by a more extensive literature than P. pastoris.
-While P. pastoris has the advantage of being able to grow to very high cell densities and therefore has the potential to produce large amounts of recombinant membrane protein for structural analysis.
-This yeast species has also been important in generating high-resolution GPCR crystal structures such as the adenosine A2A and the histamine H1 receptors.
+While P. pastoris has the advantage of being able to grow to very high cell densities and thus has the potential for large-scale production, particularly for structural analysis.
+This yeast species also plays an important role in generating high-resolution GPCR crystal structures such as the adenosine A2A and the histamine H1 receptors.
 Typically, episomal plasmids are used for expression in S. cerevisiae, and the expression cassette is integrated into the genome of P. pastoris.
-Since the P. pastoris system depends upon very strong promoters, only a few copies of the gene are required to obtain sufficient levels of mRNA.
-In contrast, in S. cerevisiae, the promoter can be 10- to 100-fold weaker so the use of episomal plasmids with high copy numbers is advantageous.
+Since the P. pastoris system possesses very strong promoters, only a few gene copies are required to obtain sufficient levels of mRNA.
+In contrast, in S. cerevisiae, the promoter can be 10- to 100-fold weaker, so the use of episomal plasmids with high copy numbers is required.
 The strong S. cerevisiae promoter, PGAL1, is induced with galactose while PAOX1 (a very strong P. pastoris promoter) is induced with methanol.
-In choosing a strong promoter, the idea is that transcription should not be rate limiting.
 However, high mRNA synthesis rates may be countered by high rates of mRNA degradation.
-Thus, a suitable balance between mRNA and protein synthesis rates is desirable, one possibility might be a system based on slow, constitutive expression.
+Therefore, a suitable balance between mRNA and protein synthesis rates is very critical.